GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

-      --env-file='': File containing env var key-value pairs that will be set in all verify container envs -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -m, --module=[]: Filter Skaffold configs to only the provided named modules --port-forward=off: Port-forward exposes service ports and container ports within pods and other resources (off, user, services, debug, pods)
+      --env-file='': File containing env var key-value pairs that will be set in all verify container envs -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -m, --module=[]: Filter Skaffold configs to only the provided named modules -n, --namespace='': Runs deployments in the specified namespace.
+When used with 'render' command, renders manifests contain the namespace
+      --port-forward=off: Port-forward exposes service ports and container ports within pods and other resources (off, user, services, debug, pods)
   -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
       --profile-auto-activation=true: Set to false to disable profile auto activation